-Does the project define and address a key knowledge gap in our understanding of the biology or application of stem cells, or in the application of genetic research as it pertains to stem cells or regenerative medicine?
-Or does it define and address a major bottleneck to the discovery, development or use of stem cell-based or gene therapies?
+Does the project define and address a key knowledge gap (i) in our understanding of the biology or application of stem cells that is relevant to human biology and disease, or (ii) in the application of genetic research that is relevant to human biology and disease as it pertains to stem cells or regenerative medicine?

+Does the project define and address a major bottleneck to the discovery, development and/or use of stem cell-based or genetic therapies that is relevant to human biology and disease?

-Would the project, if successful, have a major impact on scientific knowledge in the stem cell / regenerative medicine field or on potential applications of stem cell or genetic research to regenerative medicine, rather than incrementally advancing the field?
-Will the outcome ultimately contribute to the advancement of world class science?
+If successful, would the project have a major impact on either scientific knowledge in the stem cell/regenerative medicine field, or potential applications of stem cell or genetic research to regenerative medicine?